simgislab/m-d.me/notes/jungruev-route-tibet-en/index.md

 On the 26th, we traveled onward and camped near the Shara-Usun River.

 On the 27th, we set out again and had lunch on the bank of the Shara-Usun River.
 We stopped in Tsogastu.
-This is where the aïls [(29)](#id29) of the Taichzhinar khoshun are located.
+This is where the ails [(29)](#id29) of the Taichzhinar khoshun are located.
 Here, we joined with seven more smokes of people also heading to Tsu.
 This is where the shortest route to Tsu begins.
 Usually, travelers gather here, stock up on supplies and pack animals, and from this point continue on into Tibet.
 From here to Tsu, the land is uninhabited and desert-like.
 On the 30th, Baturzhab-Tsangi and Tsompil-Dzaisan from the Kurluk khoshun, who had arranged to travel with us, caught up.
 Altogether, we became a group of 15 smokes.
 Among the Upper Mongols, a dzaisan is anyone who donates a camel, horse, fur coat, and money to the prince.

 For this, the prince grants the title of dzaisan

 135

 to any commoner who owns livestock and a yurt (i.e., is married).

-The Tangut people living along the shores of Lake Khükhe (-Nur) often attack the Upper Mongols in groups of 200–300 men and forcibly take all their livestock and essential belongings from their yurts.
+The Tangut people living along the shores of Lake Khukhe (-Nur) often attack the Upper Mongols in groups of 200–300 men and forcibly take all their livestock and essential belongings from their yurts.
 Their clothing is identical to that of the Upper Mongols.
 They are also called rangai.
 This land of the Upper Mongols abounds in trees known as sukhai and kharmag.
 The water here is good, though the grass is poor.
 The land is said to be khujir-rich [(30)](#id30), somewhat saline, and not suitable for growing grain.
 When Chinese arrive in these mountains, they extract large quantities of gold and silver.
 There is also much tin and lead.
 This area lies southwest of the city of Shizhu.
-To the northeast of Shizhu is a small town called Tsaiekba.
+To the northeast of Shitszu is a small town called Tsaiekba.
 South of it, in the mountains, there are abundant deposits of coal and oil (kerosene oil).
 In the mountains of the Khalkha Mongols, in the mountain spurs and rivers of the Upper Mongols, there is much gold and silver.
 A great deal of gold is extracted from the Sharyn-Gol River in the Gurban-Naichzhi region.
 Mining is done in pits dug to the height of a man.
 There is also much gold in the Kurluk khoshun's Khaltagiin-Gol River and in the Baga-Tsaydam's Gunchin-Gol.
-Although the Khükhe-Nur Mongols are formally considered subjects of the Chinese emperor, they have no Chinese administrators.
+Although the Khukhe-Nur Mongols are formally considered subjects of the Chinese emperor, they have no Chinese administrators.
 The majority of the population is ruled by their own princes.
 There is no theft among them — they do not steal.
 Attacks may occur only from rangai or goloki ([(31)](#id31)), but the Mongols themselves do not commit such acts.

 On the 4th day of the last summer month, our group of 15 people set out on the road.
 We had lunch at the Morin River.
 In the evening, we camped at Tolgan-Amga.
 We stayed here for two days.
 The meat intended to be packed onto the camels and horses was prepared by cutting it into long strips.
 Then, taking our loads with us, we resumed our journey.
 The terrain here is harsh — extreme heat.
 Oil and fresh meat cannot be consumed.
 Our food consists of /buda/ porridge with dried meat, black tea, and black tsamba [(32)](#id32).
 As we go, we prepare a decoction medicine in the morning and evening to make the limbs lighter.
 It is said that such a drink heals a weary and anemic person traveling through this dreadful land.
 But for someone who is overweight and full-blooded, it may cause harm.
-Of our 15 *smokes*, some carried loads on horses,
+Of our 15 smokes, some carried loads on horses,

 136